-- 1. Title page (examples may be found in the A Manual for Writers of Research Papers, Theses, and Dissertations, 9th ed. - 2.
+- Title page (examples may be found in the A Manual for Writers of Research Papers, Theses, and Dissertations, Ninth Edition) - 2.
 The outline of the dissertation by chapter titles and subheadings.
 Second-level headings should be included in the outline.
 A more extensive outline is acceptable.
 After the Doctoral Programs Committee has approved the student's prospectus, any subsequent changes in the outline must be approved by the Doctoral Programs Committee. - 3.
 The body of the prospectus should include the thesis to be investigated and the methodology to be employed.
 The information contained in the body of the prospectus is included in the first chapter of the dissertation, though the prospectus may be slightly more abbreviated.
-See examples in A Manual for Writers of Research Papers, Theses, and Dissertations, 9th ed. - 4.
+See examples in A Manual for Writers of Research Papers, Theses, and Dissertations, Ninth Edition. - 4.
 The bibliography or reference list for the prospectus should contain at least ninety percent of the dissertation bibliography.
+At least 100 resources is the standard for a prospectus.

 The outline and the bibliography should correspond to the same standards of style and form as the dissertation.
 The prospectus and dissertation are prepared according to the Turabian edition taught in the student's Doctoral Research & Writing class, with the accompanying Doctoral Programs Committee MABTS Supplement.
 When describing the dissertation chapters in the prospectus, write in the future tense.
-For example: Chapter 2 will examine . . . , etc. When writing the dissertation, write in the historic present tense.
+For example: Chapter 2 will examine ... , etc. When writing the dissertation, write in the historic present tense.